Contractual

 CPAF Questionnaire

-As a result of NHS regulations introduced at the end of 2020, completion of CPAF is now a requirement of the Terms of Service.
+Completion of CPAF is a requirement of the Terms of Service.
 Therefore, pharmacy owners must complete the screening questionnaire and, if required, the full CPAF questionnaire.